datagrok/Tic-Tac-Toe/DEVNOTES.md

 			models.py       \
 			tests.py         } Django boilerplate
 			views.py        /
+			static/			Static files (graphics, css)
+			templates/

 ### Design Decisions/Rationale

 Directory layout: forked github repo name is "Tic-Tac-Toe."
 Dashes are invalid in python package and module names; django apps are python packages.
 Looking around at Django apps on github, there seems to be no strict standard for directory layout.
+[Possible best-practice from StackOverflow][2].
 Don't want to overwrite upstream README with my own.

 tictac.py module: keep game logic decoupled from django framework. tictac.py is intented to encapsulate all the logic common to python implementations of a tic-tac-toe-playing algorithm, with nothing specific to django.
 Named 'tictac' to avoid possible name conflicts with 'tictactoe' django app.
 Since I'm green with django I'm not sure where the most appropriate place for this to live might be.
 Looks like these issues have been considered within http://github.com/bueda/django-boilerplate/ and may provide a good convention.
 Improve later.